jonnymind/SIRPAS/Base_System/Combat/Advanced_Combat.md

 ### Manoeuvre types

 Manoeuvres are divided into _attacks_, _defences_ and _actions_.
-Attacks and defences represent specific usages of the base combat skill; _actions_ are other ways a combat skill can be employed.
+Attacks and defences represent a mores specific usages of the base combat skill as per the _base combat_ rules; _actions_ are other ways a combat skill can be employed.

-For example, using the __aim__ manoeuvre of the __gunfight__ style is neither an attack nor a defence: allows to use the __gunfight__ skill as a normal skill, and on success it provides a bonus to the next attack.
+For example, the __aim__ manoeuvre of the __gunfight__ style is neither an attack nor a defence: it allows to use the __gunfight__ skill as a normal skill, and on success, it provides a bonus to the next attack.

 ### Manoeuvre modifier